-Intelligent Automation (IA) is a powerful combination of machine learning (ML) and artificial intelligence (AI) capabilities with process automation.
+Intelligent Automation (IA) is a powerful AI/ML capability with process automation.
 Intelligent Automation can be called the descendant of robotic process automation (RPA), which is limited to rule-based functions.
 Intelligent Automation for financial services will drive business innovation by taking over mundane tasks and relieving the mental capacities of employees to focus on better work worthy of their effort.
 Fastidiousness is the name of the game in Financial Services, and IA, in coordination with data analytics, can chew through mountains of unstructured data, which the industry has in abundance, and provide actionable insights at scale.
 Precise implementation of IA can help in boosting employee productivity, increase employee satisfaction, reduce operational costs and errors, assist intelligent decisions and improve customer experience.

 Intelligent Automation for financial services holds excellent potential for growth which is reflected in Gartner’s 2021 survey numbers which say 49% of banking and investment companies and 44% of insurance companies in the US intend to increase their investment in IA in FY 2022.
 80% of financial companies have implemented or are in the process of implementing RPA into their systems.
 The next logical and technological step for these companies would be Intelligent Automation.